 6. The noise from the ventilation is sometimes too loud

-We spoke about how small holes in your wall can spread frustrating noise to your apartment.
+We spoke about how small holes in your wall can spread frustrating noise pollution to your apartment.

 There are a couple of solutions to this one as well.
 First is the so-called “maze vent”.

 How it works: The maze vent represents a bunch of overlapping sound-absorbing panels (that I already mentioned) that will absorb the noise and prevent it from bouncing through your vent, eventually fading out by the time it reaches your apartment.